allanino/python-arango/README.md

 Overview
 --------

-Python-Arango is a Python driver for ArangoDB(<https://www.arangodb.com/>).
+Python-Arango is a Python driver for ArangoDB(<https://www.arangodb.com/>):
+- compatible with ArangoDB versions 2.x

-It is compatible with Python versions 2.7 and 3.4.
+- compatible with Python versions 2.7+ and 3.4+

+**Driver compatible with ArangoDB 3.x will be released in July 2016**

 Announcements
 -------------